Choosing Paint Color

 Choosing Paint Color, Step 2:

-Choosing paint color gets much easier when you view interior paint color samples against a neutral background.
+The best way to eliminate a distracting color is to view interior wall colors against a neutral background.
 You can achieve this by either

 • painting the wall(s) with white primer, or